 The government doesn't tell me when I get to hug my grandma or not.

-That's between me and my grandma, right?
+That's between me and my grandma.

-Then um but the anti-war demos, whether it's the war in Israel and Gaza or whether it's the war in Ukraine, I don't go to those, not because I don't support them.
+But the anti-war demos, whether it's the war in Israel and Gaza or whether it's the war in Ukraine, I don't go to those, not because I don't support them.

-It's just I just don't.
+It's just, I just don't.

 I support them and I take action through the tax protest.

-So you know, there are people who do what they do, like the blade runners chopping down the LTN cameras.
+So, you know, there are people who do what they do, like the blade runners chopping down the LTN cameras.

 I don't do that.